 The researchers caught mesopelagic fish at varying depths, then examined their stomachs for microplastics back in the lab.
 They used a specialized air filter so as not to introduce airborne plastic fibers from the lab environment.

 The team found a wide array of microplastics in the fish stomachs — with a whopping 73% of the fish having ingested the pollutants.
 “We recorded one of the highest frequencies of microplastics among fish species globally,” says Wieczorek.
 “In particular, we found high levels of plastic fibers such as those used in textiles.”

-I hope the next time I am walking down the lakeshore path in the morning, there won’t be any debris for me to pick up.
-But if there is, I will pick it up because I care more about the world that I am leaving my grandchildren than the inconsiderate person who left it behind the night before while they enjoyed a beautiful sunset on Lake Ontario.
+I hope the next time I am walking down the lake-shore path in the morning, there won’t be any debris for me to pick up.
+But if there is, I will pick it up because I obviously care more about the world that I am leaving to my grandchildren than the inconsiderate person who left it behind the night before while they enjoyed a beautiful sunset on Lake Ontario.

 What are your suggestions for stopping this pollution from happening?